matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

-One may want to advertise the room that he posted a specific content (only visible in a social media client) that may be of interest to user and provide a link to it).
+One may want to advertise the room that he posted a specific content (only visible in a social media client) that may be of interest to user and provide a link to it.

+This should be up to the user.
+The client could display a 'advertise in the chat room' button.

 A [solution adapted from the one proposed by @MurzNN](https://github.com/matrix-org/matrix-doc/pull/1767#issuecomment-787431678) is to define events like this one